rpivo/react-vs-svelte-vs-vue/README.md

 #### Cons

-- Opinionated install doesn't leave many options, and the user will probably have to delete some boilerplate after the install
+- Opinionated install doesn't leave many options, and the user will probably have to delete some boilerplate after the install.
 - Unfamiliar install process might be a minor setback to start.
 - node_modules is five times the size of React's or Vue's to start.